Tips for Internship Interviews

 Frequently Asked Questions(FAQs)

-Q: How do you feel when an interviewer tells you they will hire you?
+Q: How do you feel when an interviewer says they will hire you?

 A: I feel very good because I know I have done everything to prepare for this moment.